-- On web analytics systems, such as Google Analytics , Inspectlet or others (only meta data, IP address anonymised, not linked to personal data)
+- On web analytics systems, such as Google Analytics, Google Tag Manager, Matomo Inspectlet or others (only meta data, IP address anonymised, not linked to personal data)

-We may also send materials such as free reports, case studies and event invites to current and former clients, via your provided company email address.
-Current and former clients may opt out of all emails except those essential for the continuation of our agreed work or service, or administrative functions (such as billing).
+We may also send materials such as free reports, case studies and event invites to current and former Clients, via their provided company email address.
+Current and former Clients may opt out of all emails except those essential for the continuation of our agreed work or service, or administrative functions (such as billing).

 What are your data protection rights?

-The right to access – You have the right to request that we provide copies of personal data held about you.
-We have the right to charge a reasonable fee for the administrative costs of such requests if they are manifestly unfounded or excessive; or if an individual requests further copies of their data following a request.
+The right to access – You have the right, free of charge to request that we provide copies of personal data held about you.
+We have the right to charge a reasonable fee for the administrative costs of such requests if they are manifestly unfounded or excessive.

 The right to object to processing – You have the right to object to our processing of your personal data, under certain conditions.